Kia EV6 review - Practicality, comfort and boot space

 The EV6 is full of useful practical touches, but rivals offer more interior space

-The Kia EV6 shares the same E-GMP architecture as the Hyundai Ioniq 5, although offers a sportier edge to its design and driving setup.
-Despite its firmer ride, the EV6 remains a comfortable family car and, with very little whine from the electric motor, the cabin is a relatively quiet and refined place to spend time.
+The Kia EV6 shares the same E-GMP architecture as the Hyundai Ioniq 5, but it offers a sportier edge to its design and driving setup.
+At low speeds in urban areas, imperfections in the road are transmitted through the stiff chassis, but it’s far from uncomfortable.
+At motorway speeds the EV6 settles down and becomes a rather serene cruiser.
+Despite its firmer ride, it remains a pleasantly composed family car, with very little whine from the electric motor.

-There are practical touches that help to make family life a little easier; the rear seats fold in a 60:40 configuration and include a ski hatch for loading longer items, while there are USB charging ports and voice control for the Apple CarPlay function, which is a particular boon when you're ferrying kids to and fro.
+There are practical touches that help to make family life a little easier; there are plenty of useful cubbies, including a deep recess underneath the floating centre console, the rear seats fold in a 60:40 configuration and include a ski hatch for loading longer items, while USB-C charging ports are built into the sides of both front seats, so there should be no squabbling between those in the rear about who gets to charge their devices.

-Other kit such as auto headlights and wipers are standard, while GT-Line cars include Kia’s Premium Relaxation Seats which automatically recline when the vehicle is charging to provide the driver with a more comfortable position to take a nap if they feel tired.
+Other kit such as auto headlights and wipers is standard, while GT-Line cars include Kia’s Premium Relaxation Seats which can recline when the vehicle is charging to provide the driver with a more comfortable position to take a nap if they feel tired.

 The Vehicle to Load function (V2L) is a neat idea that allows the EV6 to be used to power or charge devices (via a three-pin plug) such as laptops, phones or even camping equipment when you’re away on a trip.
 A V2L dock is located under the rear seat, while an adapter can also be used to connect to the main external charging port.

 As with the Hyundai Ioniq 5, the EV6 is a surprisingly big car in the metal.
-At 4,680mm long and 1,880mm wide, it’s 31mm longer than a Skoda Enyaq, although width is virtually identical.
-In comparison to a standard family hatchback like the Volkswagen Golf, the EV6 offers an extra 396mm in length and 91mm in width, although it's just 59mm taller.
+At 4,680mm long, 1,550mm tall and 1,880mm wide, the EV6 is 31mm longer than a Skoda Enyaq iV, although width is virtually identical.
+It’s also 66mm lower than the Enyaq, which helps give the Kia its sporty, dynamic look, while the 2,900mm wheelbase is actually longer than the Audi A8’s and means there’s plenty of room inside.

 Leg room, head room & passenger space

 At 490-litres, the EV6’s boot is a useful size, while a variable-height boot floor means you can decide whether to maximise space or create a flat loading lip.
-Rear-drive cars also benefit from a 52-litre storage compartment under the bonnet, while this space is reduced to 20 litres in all-wheel-drive versions.
+The 60:40 split rear seats fold down nearly flat, and doing so expands the luggage capacity all the way up to 1,300 litres.
+Rear-drive cars also benefit from a 52-litre storage compartment under the bonnet, while this space is reduced to 20 litres in all-wheel drive versions.
+Either way, the EV6’s ‘frunk’ is good for keeping your charging cables out of sight.

 In this review

-- 1Kia EV6 reviewEfficient, practical and offering a sporty drive, the Kia EV6 is a superb, all-electric family car
+- 1Kia EV6 reviewThe Kia EV6 is a superb, all-electric family car that offers a quality interior and a sporty drive

-- 3Range, charging and running costsFamily buyers that are looking for lower running costs will be impressed with the EV6’s range and overall efficiency
+- 3Range, charging and running costsFamily buyers that are looking for lower running costs will be impressed by the EV6’s range and overall efficiency

 - 5Practicality, comfort and boot space - currently readingThe EV6 is full of useful practical touches, but rivals offer more interior space